Shopping for Treasures and Delicacies Along the Amalfi Coast

 Shopping along this beautiful coast is best done early or late in the day.
 You may wish to beware of street vendors and stick to well-reviewed shops.
 Be sure to bring Euros with you as most shop owners prefer this method of payment.

 In the spirit of this area, there is now an online store called Amalfitana.
 The owners have had a long relationship with the west coast of Italy and so they name the store after their favourite town.
-The online store sells anything from womens clothing to electronics.
+The online store sells anything from fashion accessories to electronics.
 They have great items in their kid’s clothing and mens clothing collection.
 So if you can’t make it to Amalfi for awhile, check out the online store.